semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 page, `[RESOURCE]` is the type of the resource that interests us, `[NAME]` is the actual name of the resource and `[flags]` are optional flags.
-Some of the `[flags]` might need an additional argument, as it is the case with the `-f` flag, which requires a path to a local file.
+Some of the `[flags]` might need an additional argument, as it is the case with the `-f` flag, which requires a valid path to a local file.

 Not all `sem` commands require a `[RESOURCE]` value and most `sem` commands do not require a `[flag]`.